apache/incubator-stormcrawler/external/solr/README.md

 In the `parse` and `status` cores the `uniqueKey` is defined to be the `url` field.

 Also keep in mind that depending on your needs you can use the [Schemaless Mode](https://cwiki.apache.org/confluence/display/solr/Schemaless+Mode) available in Solr.

+To start SOLR with the preconfigured cores for StormCrawler, you can do `bin/solr start -s storm-crawler/external/solr/cores`, then open the SOLR UI (http://localhost:8983) to check that they have been loaded correctly.